A-Locke/a-locke/cloud/kubernetes/dashboard/README.md

 3. Create a token with:
    - Zone → DNS → Edit
    - Zone → Zone → Read
-4. Scope token to your `locke.cz` domain
+4. Scope token to your `your.domain` domain
 5. Save the token securely

 ---